-That is why anarchists in the sense of an active minority should not define themselves a vanguard that is sensitive to a certain level of struggle and authorised to represent the masses.
-This would open the way to violent action as an end in itself, with the claim that it could solicit the workers' movement from outside as a consequence of certain actions his debtors), a philosophical Middle Ages that still insists on a claimed difference between 'class in itself' and 'class for itself'.
+What bewilders us most is the fact that anarchist comrades often do not realise that they are fully subscribing to a programme that has its roots in German protestant mysticism of the Middle Ages (see Hegel and his debtors), a philosophical Middle Ages that still insists on a claimed difference between 'class in itself' and 'class for itself'.
 The passage is the awakening of consciousness; the point of departure the objective situation obtained by the distribution of private property.
 Sometimes the awakening of consciousness is made to coincide with class organisation.